chat21/chat21-web-widget/README.md

 * It's a HTML5 widget built with Google Firebase, Angular4 and Bootstrap

 # Features
-* Send a direct message to an agent with push notifications
+* Send a direct message to a preset user
-* Receive realtime support from your agents
+* Receive realtime support from your team
+* Form to enter the chat sentiment
 * Configure the widget with company logo and colors
 * Chat21 Web Widget is free and open source.
-Download it on github

 ## Installation